Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 • Event handling: Extensible event handlers can meet any business requirements, ...

-RME-RETE – Expert Systems Engine
+RME-EP – Expert Systems Engine

-The core of CAMEP is the RME-RETE engine.
+The core of CAMEP is the RME-EP engine.
 Rete engine is a de facto industry standard technique for rule-based expert systems.
 It is also known as expert system shells.
 The problem with conventional implementations of Rete engines is that they are based on pattern-matching algorithms which are not only un-intuitive but also difficult to learn, especially, by non-IT users such as business analysts, medical doctors, and domain experts.
 As a consequence, rules have to be extracted from domain experts and then translated by IT knowledge engineers.
 This process not only takes time to develop but also makes it difficult to extract domain knowledge.
 The worst part is that detection of errors can be extremely difficult since domain experts cannot verify what the written rules exactly mean.

-SQL-like language for Business users!
+SQL-like language for Business Activity Monitoring

 The popularity of SQL as the preferred database query language has been largely due to the natural intuitiveness of the language as well as the richness of logical expressions.
 SQL is very easy to learn.
 Expressions written in SQL is very easy to understand and hence has been widely used by many non-IT professional such as business analysts and users, as well as by IT professionals.
-RME-RETE is based on SQL-99 syntax supporting most logical and arithmetic language features of the language.
+RME-EP is based on SQL-99 syntax supporting most logical and arithmetic language features of the language.

 // SALES TREND MONITORING;